yasamoka/DCS-Scatter-CUDA/README.md

 CUDA Implementation of the Direct Coulomb Summation (DCS) Scatter algorithm.

-Tested using Visual Studio 2017 (v141).
+Tested using Visual Studio 2017 (v141) and CUDA v9.1.

 Example run: